-In accordance with IAS 21, translation differences from net investments in foreign units are recorded under other items of comprehensive income.
+Translation differences from net investments in foreign units are recorded under other items of comprehensive income.
 Net investments include also long-term loans granted by the Group to foreign units with unscheduled repayment and with unlikely repayment in the foreseeable future.
-As of October 1, 2009, intra-Group loan receivables from the Russian companies have been classified as long-term investments in compliance with IAS 21.
+As of October 1, 2009, intra-Group loan receivables from the Russian companies have been classified as net investments.

 A significant portion of the Group’s revenue is generated by the production of short-term services.
 Various delivery solutions form a significant portion of the Group’s range of services.
 Revenue from services is recognized when the service in question has been performed in accordance with the agreement.
 Revenue from the sale of goods is recognized when the goods have been delivered to the customer, and the significant risks and benefits associated with the ownership of the goods have transferred to the buyer.

-Net sales comprise the revenue generated by the sale of goods and services less the indirect taxes related to sales, discounts and foreign exchange differences.
+Net sales comprise the revenue generated by the sale of goods and services minus indirect taxes related to sales, discounts and foreign exchange differences.

-Itella Mail Communications has its own shops which sell both letter and parcel services as well as goods.
-Itella Mail Communications offers customers daily postal services by providing delivery services for letters, advertisements, parcels and newspapers as well as by maintaining Post Offices across Finland.
-Revenue on sale of goods is recognized when goods are sold.
 Revenue on stamps (includes transport and delivery service) is recognized when they are sold.
 Net sales derived from the delivery of letters, publications, and direct marketing are recognized monthly on accrual basis.
 Services charged on an annual basis, such as post office boxes, net sales are recognized monthly in accordance with use.
 Revenue on sale of goods is recognized when goods are transferred to the customer.